 1. Profile Positioning as a Value Hub

-Gone are the days of using your profile as a résumé.
+Gone are the days of using your profile as a resume.
 Today, your LinkedIn profile is your landing page.
 High-performing prospectors are transforming their headlines, summaries, and featured sections into strategic tools that:

-Clearly articulate value propositions
+- Clearly articulate value propositions

-Highlight client success stories
+- Highlight client success stories

-Include calls-to-action or lead magnets
+- Include calls-to-action or lead magnets

 If your profile doesn't tell a prospect why they should work with you, you're missing opportunities.